WELCOME TO THE

 The mission of the School Nurse is to ensure that students learn and practice healthy habits to advance their well being, academic success, and lifelong achievement.

-.
-I consider it a privilege to serve the students, staff and parents at Mirage and encourage you to let me know any information that will help me provide the best care possible for your child.
+I consider it a privilege to serve the students, staff and parents of Mirage, and I encourage you to let me know any information that will help me provide the best care possible for your child.
 The Health Center is located in the Administration Building next to the main office.